 Prior period adjustments may arise as a result of a change in accounting policies or to correct a material error.
 Changes in accounting estimates are accounted for prospectively i.e. in the current and future years affected by the change and do not give rise to a prior period adjustment.
 Changes in accounting policies are only made when required by proper accounting practices or the change provides more reliable or relevant information about the effect of transactions, other events and conditions on the Fund's financial position or financial performance.
-Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period as if the new policy had always been applied.
-Material errors discovered in prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.
+Where a change is made, it is applied retrospectively (unless stated otherwise) by adjusting opening balances and comparative amounts for the prior period figures are corrected retrospectively by amending opening balances and comparative amounts for the prior period.